 Ad fraud can lead to wasted spending, decreased ROI, and lower ad quality.

 Ad fraud is when an advertiser pays for an advertisement that a human never sees.
-Ad fraud is a global problem estimated to cost advertisers upwards of 50 billion annually.
+Ad fraud is a global problem estimated to cost advertisers over 50 billion annually.
 Because of the sheer scale of ad fraud, advertisers must understand how it works and what they can do to protect themselves.

 Ad fraud is a big issue in the online advertising industry.
 By some estimates, ad fraud costs advertisers billions of dollars each year.